Contents

 single phase AC AC SSR wiring diagram

-three phase DC AC solid state relay wiring:
+Three phase DC AC solid state relay wiring:

 The 3 phase DC AC solid state relay wiring diagram is nearly same as the single phase one.
-The only difference lies in 380VAC or 220VAC 3 phase load voltage.

-The connection between three-phase power and the load can be either star or delta.
 The delta connection will produce much more power than the star connection and can drive larger loads.

 We shall take the maximum load capacity and SSR maximum output power into consideration, the maximum resistive load power that a three-phase solid-state relays can drive is (current*load voltage*1.732)÷2, and the maximum inductive load power is (current*load voltage*1.732)÷7.